 Ward I Drainage

-Current Status (July 21, 2017)WBK Engineering has been proceeding on final engineering construction documents and the City anticipates them being completed in early August.
-Once plans have been finalized they will be broken into phases for construction, funding and bidding purposes.
+Current Status (October 2017)WBK Engineering has completed the final engineering construction documents.
+The plans have been finalized they will be broken into phases for construction, funding and bidding purposes.
+Currently staff is reviewing the plans and the City is in the middle of the budget, which determines how much work will be scheduled for 2018.
 Currently it is anticipated that the most downstream section of storm sewer would be completed first, which includes Kirk Road and Giese Road.
 This phase will also include some watermain improvements too.
 Construction is pending budget approval.

 The City has hired WBK Engineering to complete Phase II final engineering plans for the entire study area.
 Final plans are anticipated in June 2017.